zengzzzzz/golang-trending-archive/README.md

 * 【2024-05-01】[appium / appium-inspector](https://github.com/appium/appium-inspector) - A GUI inspector for mobile apps and more, powered by a (separately installed) Appium server
 ## C

+* 【2024-05-04】[EdgeTX / edgetx](https://github.com/EdgeTX/edgetx) - EdgeTX is the cutting edge open source firmware for your R/C radio
+* 【2024-05-04】[lizrice / learning-ebpf](https://github.com/lizrice/learning-ebpf) - Learning eBPF, published by O'Reilly - out now!
+Here's where you'll find a VM config for the examples, and more
 * 【2024-05-03】[cpldcpu / BitNetMCU](https://github.com/cpldcpu/BitNetMCU) - Neural Networks with low bit weights on a CH32V003 RISC-V Microcontroller without multiplication
 * 【2024-05-02】[Polprzewodnikowy / SummerCart64](https://github.com/Polprzewodnikowy/SummerCart64) - SummerCart64 - a fully open source N64 flashcart
 * 【2024-05-01】[jstrosch / learning-malware-analysis](https://github.com/jstrosch/learning-malware-analysis) - This repository contains sample programs that mimick behavior found in real-world malware.
 The goal is to provide source code that can be compiled and used for learning purposes, without having to worry about handling live malware.